nisrulz/android-tips-tricks/Readme.md

 - `Activity.runOnUiThread` is just a convenient wrapper of `Handler.post`; don't pass around `Activity` just so you can use it. [[Ref Link](https://twitter.com/devunwired/status/193385939115053056)]

+- Define your interfaces with the highest possible option that will suffice.
+Don't use an `Activity` when a Context will do. [[Ref Link](https://twitter.com/devunwired/status/193102514047041538)]

 [<p align="right">Back to Index</p>](#index)

 ### **_Tips regarding UI/UX_**